First National Bank of Mount Dora Trust Investment Services Acquires 957 Shares of The Progressive Co. (NYSE:PGR)

-First National Bank of Mount Dora Trust Investment Services grew its position in The Progressive Co.
-(NYSE:PGR – Get Rating) by 3.1% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 31,503 shares of the insurance provider’s stock after buying an additional 957 shares during the quarter.
-First National Bank of Mount Dora Trust Investment Services’ holdings in Progressive were worth $3,663,000 as of its most recent SEC filing.
+First National Bank of Mount Dora Trust Investment Services increased its stake in shares of The Progressive Co.
+(NYSE:PGR – Get Rating) by 3.1% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 31,503 shares of the insurance provider’s stock after purchasing an additional 957 shares during the quarter.
+First National Bank of Mount Dora Trust Investment Services’ holdings in Progressive were worth $3,663,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors also recently made changes to their positions in PGR.
-Oak Thistle LLC acquired a new position in Progressive during the 1st quarter worth approximately $239,000.
-First Republic Investment Management Inc. boosted its stake in shares of Progressive by 9.6% in the 1st quarter.
-First Republic Investment Management Inc. now owns 630,991 shares of the insurance provider’s stock valued at $71,927,000 after purchasing an additional 55,106 shares during the last quarter.
-CAPROCK Group Inc. boosted its stake in shares of Progressive by 9.6% in the 1st quarter.
-CAPROCK Group Inc. now owns 5,950 shares of the insurance provider’s stock valued at $678,000 after purchasing an additional 522 shares during the last quarter.
-Offit Capital Advisors LLC bought a new stake in shares of Progressive in the 1st quarter valued at $418,000.
-Finally, Western Wealth Management LLC boosted its stake in shares of Progressive by 70.5% in the 1st quarter.
-Western Wealth Management LLC now owns 6,002 shares of the insurance provider’s stock valued at $685,000 after purchasing an additional 2,482 shares during the last quarter.
+A number of other institutional investors have also added to or reduced their stakes in the stock.
+Norges Bank bought a new stake in shares of Progressive in the 4th quarter valued at $560,913,000.
+Wellington Management Group LLP raised its holdings in shares of Progressive by 17.6% in the first quarter.
+Wellington Management Group LLP now owns 33,242,101 shares of the insurance provider’s stock valued at $3,789,267,000 after purchasing an additional 4,980,478 shares during the last quarter.
+BlackRock Inc. raised its holdings in shares of Progressive by 3.1% in the fourth quarter.
+BlackRock Inc. now owns 45,790,327 shares of the insurance provider’s stock valued at $4,700,376,000 after purchasing an additional 1,393,588 shares during the last quarter.
+Vanguard Group Inc. increased its holdings in Progressive by 2.6% during the first quarter.
+Vanguard Group Inc. now owns 48,453,671 shares of the insurance provider’s stock worth $5,523,234,000 after buying an additional 1,250,492 shares during the last quarter.
+Finally, Victory Capital Management Inc. increased its holdings in Progressive by 43.0% during the first quarter.
+Victory Capital Management Inc. now owns 4,136,805 shares of the insurance provider’s stock worth $468,901,000 after buying an additional 1,243,159 shares during the last quarter.
 85.05% of the stock is currently owned by institutional investors and hedge funds.

+A number of research firms recently issued reports on PGR.
+Jefferies Financial Group raised their price objective on shares of Progressive from $106.00 to $125.00 and gave the stock a “hold” rating in a report on Tuesday, July 12th.
+Morgan Stanley increased their target price on shares of Progressive from $121.00 to $130.00 and gave the stock an “equal weight” rating in a research report on Friday, August 19th.
+TheStreet lowered shares of Progressive from a “b” rating to a “c+” rating in a research report on Friday, July 15th.
+Credit Suisse Group increased their target price on shares of Progressive from $124.00 to $127.00 and gave the stock a “neutral” rating in a research report on Thursday, August 18th.
+Finally, Barclays increased their target price on shares of Progressive from $90.00 to $106.00 and gave the stock an “underweight” rating in a research report on Thursday, August 18th.
+Four analysts have rated the stock with a sell rating, eight have assigned a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Progressive currently has a consensus rating of “Hold” and an average target price of $118.08.

 Progressive Price Performance